 Watch this short Youtube video prepared by thecityofsantafe

 Santa Fe is a very desirable retirement community with a robust housing market.
 There are 55+ developments as well any number of affluent neighborhoods to live in.
-Average prices are quite high compared to the rest of the U.S. Zillow reports the median home value to be $397,950 in early 2020, and calls it a "Hot" market at this time.
+Average prices are quite high compared to the rest of the U.S. Zillow reports the median home value to be $584,002 in mid-2022.

 • Santa Fe Opera and its outside amphitheatre • Santa Fe Desert Chorale • Santa Fe Museum of Art and Museum of Art Laguna Gloria • Over 300 art galleries and over a dozen museums • Georgia O’Keefe Museum • Outdoor and wilderness activities of every description are very close.
 Santa Fe is one of Topretirements best retirement cities for arts (winning the Fine Arts category).